sam002696/device-sandbox-simulator/README.md

   - Also dispatches toast notifications.

 ### Optimistic UI Strategy
-On “Save Preset”, generate a `tempId` and push `{ id: tempId, ..., isTemp: true }`.
+On “Save Preset”, generated a `tempId` and pushed `{ id: tempId, ..., isTemp: true }`.
 UI uses the temp item immediately (no flicker).
-When API returns, replace the temp by id and keep `activePresetId` in sync.
+When API returns, replaced the temp by id and keep `activePresetId` in sync.
-On error, remove temp & show a toast.
+On error, removed temp & showed a toast.

 ---